 Endpoint Management can add value in three areas for this scenario:

 - Client wrapping with MDX policies and app management with Secure Mail

-- Client configuration with the use of an MDM policy on supported clients (native, such as TouchDown)
+- Client configuration with the use of an MDM policy on supported native email clients

 - ActiveSync filtering options with the use of Endpoint Management connector for Exchange ActiveSync

 Mail traffic filtering considerations